FabriceSalvaire/CodeReview/README.rst

     # enter in the venv
     source $HOME/codereview/bin/activate

-This is not mandatory, but a good practice if you don't know exactly what you are doing.
+This is not mandatory, but it is a good practice if you don't know exactly what you are doing.
+Especially, if you don't want to spoil your distribution.

+Notice, you can later create a shell script to wrap the venv activation and the pyqgit command.

-Then install CodeReview either from |Pypi|_ or from source:
+Then install CodeReview either from |Pypi|_ (official Python package repository) or from source:

 .. code-block:: sh